pksenpai/MenuSetter/README.md

-# MenuSetter
+# menu_setter
- dynamic Menu for control & coding more easily.
+a dynamic menu for easier customization.
+ This module is under development and will become more powerful.